Shokz OpenRun Pro Bone Conduction Headphones Review

 The Shokz OpenRun Pro Bone Conduction are the upgraded, next generation of the AfterShokz Aeropex Bone Conduction.
 While both headphones are comfortable, the OpenRun Pro have a significantly better carrying case and better overall battery performance.
 They also have a companion app that offers two EQ presets.
 However, the Aeropex have a higher IP rating.

-The Apple AirPods Pro Truly Wireless are more versatile headphones than the Shokz OpenRun Pro Bone Conduction.
-The Apple are in-ears that are better-built, have higher total battery life, and have active noise cancelling, which blocks out a great amount of ambient noise around you.
+The Apple AirPods Pro are more versatile headphones than the Shokz OpenRun Pro Bone Conduction.
+The Apple are in-ears, are better built, have higher total battery life, and have active noise cancelling, which blocks out a great amount of ambient noise around you.
 They also have an H1 chip for seamless pairing with your other Apple devices.
 However, you may prefer the Shokz if you want to stay aware of your surroundings while still hearing audio.
-They're bone conduction headphones, and they send vibrations along your cheekbone to your ears.
-While they don't block out background noise, they have longer continuous battery life and support multi-device pairing, meaning you can stay connected to your PC and smartphone at the same time.
+They're bone conduction headphones that send vibrations along your cheekbone to your ears.
+While they don't block out background noise, they have a longer continuous battery life and support multi-device pairing so that you can stay connected to your PC and smartphone at the same time.

 AfterShokz Trekz Air Bone Conduction